Sluhy: Sights

 The main landmark of Sluhy is the Church of Saint Adalbert.
 It was originally a Romanesque building, which was rebuilt in the Gothic style in 1270.
 Its current appearance is from the 18th century, when late Baroque improvements were made.

-The Baroque prismatic bell tower is a building from the 16th century.
+The prismatic bell tower is a Baroque building from the 16th century.
 It originally included three bells, but one was stolen.
 Next to the bell tower is located the former presbytery.
 It was built in 1780.